-(224) Accordingly, in this month, about
+(224) "Accordingly, in this month, about

 the fourteenth day of the month, when the orb of the moon is usually about to become full,

 The Works of Philo, SPECIAL LAWS.
-1 (178) since there are two motions of the moon as it continually runs its double-course-the
+1 (178) "since there are two motions of the moon as it continually runs its double-course-the

 motion of waxing until full moon and the motion of waning until its conjunction with the sun; one ram since